FrancisBanville/ms_interpreting_probabilities/README.md

 $$C \sim Bernoulli(P_{i, j}(x, y)).$$ {#eq:modelco}

-Second, the probability of interaction given co-occurrence can be made temporally explicit by modelling it as a Poisson process with rate $\lambda$.
+Second, the probability of interaction given co-occurrence can be made temporally explicit by modeling it as a Poisson process with rate $\lambda$.
 This parameter corresponds to the expected frequency of interaction between both taxa in a given time period and its value can be estimated using prior data on interaction strengths, if available.
 Specifically, the probability that two